PresentPals/server/server2.md

 - <b>api/user</b> it maps the userRoutes to hadle the routes under the user path.
 - <b>api/giftList</b> maps the giftListRoutes to handle the routes under the giftlist path.

-Each route module contains the logic for handling specific HTTP requests like GET, POST, PUT DELETE. and have related authentication for the user data or gift list.
+Each route module contains the logic for handling specific HTTP requests like <b>GET, POST, PUT DELETE</b>. and have related authentication for the user data or gift list.

 ### Export the app Object

     module.exports = { app };

 This line exports the app object so it can be used in other parts of the app, you can import app and start the server by calling app.listen().